PSBP-Library/psbp-library.github.io/index.md

 Main programs of type `Unit >--> Unit` are *materialized* to functions of type `Z => Y`.

-Materialized main program implementations are, eventually, used in *main* `Scala` *programs* where they, typically, somehow, behave as follows
+Materialized main program implementations are used in *main* `Scala` *programs* where they, somehow, behave as follows

 - the producer produces an argument from an *input source*, possibly performing side effects along the way,
 - the program transforms the being produced argument to a to be consumed result, possibly performing side effects along the way,
-- the consumer consumes the argument and result to an *output sink*, possibly performing side effects along the way.
+- the consumer consumes *both the argument and the result* to an *output sink*, possibly performing side effects along the way.

+### Side effects

-Eventually, side effects are unavoidable.
+Let's face it: side effects are unavoidable.

-The intention is to push them to the *outside* of materialized main program implementations to allow for maximum flexibility.
+The intention is to push them to the *outside border* of materialized main program implementations to allow for maximum flexibility.

 Side effects can be *external* or *internal*.

 External side effects interact with the external world.

-Internal side effects typically manifest themselves in the function types of program implementations.
+Internal side effects manifest themselves in the function types of program implementations.

 ### Application development